 Bottom Layer is Incomplete

 Adjusting the print settings is very important as far as the print quality is concerned.
 Proper settings practically eliminate the risk of weak points in the final look of your model.

 Inadequate settings can cause another issue with 3D printed models.
-There are a few settings in Z-SUITE that you need to adjust to avoid the problem of hanging strands on the model: Support, Layer thickness and Fan speed.
+There are a few settings in Z-SUITE that you need to adjust to avoid the problem of hanging strands on a model: Support, Layer thickness and Fan speed.